-The program also focuses on increasing the enrollment and retention of girls in school.
-Developing and strengthening linkages between communities and the Education Department, CMP empowers community women by advocating girls’ education and women’s participation in community-level decision-making bodies through trainings on financial management, community mobilization, nutrition and increasing girls’ enrollment.
-This initiative also provides small grants to provide missing basic school facilities like furniture, washrooms and boundary walls, as well as organizes monthly joint planning meetings to help up to 200 District Education officials collaborate with communities.
-So far, the program has enrolled more than 23,700 girls.
+The program also aims to increase the enrollment and retention of girls in school.
+While developing and strengthening linkages between communities and the Education Department, CMP empowers women by advocating girls’ education and women’s participation in community-level decision-making bodies through trainings on financial management, community mobilization, and nutrition.
+This initiative also provides small grants for basic school facilities like furniture, washrooms, and boundary walls to help girls feel safer and more comfortable at school.

 CMP supports USAID and GOS efforts to form public-private partnerships and obtain other types of cash and in-kind support.
 Blumont established and strengthened the Public Private Partnership Node of the GOS Sindh Education and Literacy Department to procure, manage, and monitor education management organization contracts, which outsource the management of newly-constructed schools.
 Blumont is working with GOS to develop and implement a sustainability plan for reform, encouraging long lasting relationships between the GOS, private sector, and communities.

 CMP works with parents, teachers, and students to raise awareness of health, hygiene, and water and sanitation practices aimed at addressing the root causes of malnutrition.
 Through knowledge, attitude and practice surveys, participatory action research, and establishing linkages between government health facilities and CMP schools, the program is promoting sustainable behavior changes that will have an impact across health outcomes.
 Blumont also holds sessions for school officials and community members on disaster risk reduction, as many areas are prone to natural disasters.
 These sessions help communities prepare for and mitigate the risk of earthquakes and floods.